hornkim/public-presentations/README.md

 -  The Cube and its process  - ***3D-Cube-for-Architecture.pdf***
 -  see below for a smaller version of this.

+# AI Slides

+- Association Rules - looks at Market basket analysis etc
+- AI-Spring-Short - an Introduction to Spring-AI

 # Enterprise level Material

 -   Enterprise Architecture as Strategy, old deck: ***EA_6.7.pdf***